AleksandrAtr/wildswimming-ms3/README.md

 I'm thankful to my mentor, Yulia Konovalova, for her invaluable guidance and support.
 Thank you, Yulia!

 I'm grateful to my wife, Margarita, for her support and feedback on the website's visuals, which made it more user-friendly and appealing.
 Thank you, Margarita!
+Love you!!!

-I'm grateful to my mother, Galina, for providing mental support, beliefs and childcare for our children during development period - You're my star!!!
+I'm grateful to my mother, Galina, for providing mental support, beliefs and childcare for our children during development period - You're our Star!!!
 Love you!!!!